chrishayesmu/XCOM2-Direct-Control/DirectControl/ReadMe.txt

 Allows PvP campaign battles by giving full control of AI to the player. [b]This is [u]local multiplayer only[/u], not online!
 To play online, you will need to use a screen sharing application such as [url=https://parsec.app/]Parsec[/url].[/b]

+If you want, you can also use this for a single player campaign, and just use Direct Control to let you control Resistance units.

 [h1]How it works[/h1]
 Direct Control overrides the game's logic so that, when XCOM's turn ends, the player remains in control and takes over the enemy forces.
 You control them just like XCOM's soldiers - you see what they see, decide where they go, and pick who they shoot.
 At this point, you hand control over to your opponent and watch them scheme against you.

-You have options for which teams are controlled (Aliens and/or The Lost for now), and whether the player controls unactivated pods or not.
+You have options for which teams are controlled (Aliens, the Lost, and the Resistance), and whether the player controls unactivated pods or not.
 If not, inactive pods will follow their normal AI, including any AI mods you have on.

 There are a few places where enemy gameplay isn't identical to XCOM's; make sure to check out the [url=https://steamcommunity.com/workshop/filedetails/discussion/2862951793/3473986888163595252/]Known Issues[/url] thread.